ArkEcosystemArchive/docs-legacy/docs/basics/what-is-an-ark-address.md

 The best way to secure ARK address is to use a device that can sign transactions off the network.
 ARK team developed an application running on [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) hardware wallet allowing such a security.

 The Ledger Nano S device does not store tokens.
 It is a device that generates public and private keys from a master seed.
 Keys are issued from the seed using the derivation path.
-For Ark blockchain (and cloned ones) the derivation path is structured like this&nbsp;:
+For Ark blockchain (and cloned ones) the derivation path is structured like this :

 `44'\111'\<account index>'\0\<address number>`

-So the derivation path of address #1 from account #1 is&nbsp;:
+So the derivation path of address #1 from account #1 is :

 `44'\111'\0'\0\0`